Skydt90/Python_web_crawler/README.md

 # Python Web Crawler

-This repository contains the source code for my exam project in the python elective at KEA's computer science course.
+This repository contains the source code for the exam project in the python elective at KEA's computer science course.
 See project description and install instructions below.

-**Programmers:** Christian Skydt & Jakob Wulff
+**Programmers:** *Christian Skydt & Jakob Wulff*

 ## Project Description